arvidn/libtorrent/docs/dht_extensions.rst

 ---------------------

 In each DHT packet, an extra key is inserted named "v".
 This is a string describing the client and version used.
-This can help alot when debugging and finding errors in client implementations.
+This can help a lot when debugging and finding errors in client implementations.
 The string is encoded as four characters, two characters describing the client and two characters interpreted as a binary number describing the client version.